 The human brain evolved under conditions of almost constant motion.
 From this, one might predict that the optimal environment for processing information would include motion.
 That is exactly what one finds.
-Indeed, the best business meeting would have everyone walking at about 1.8 miles per hour.
+(John Medina, Brain Rules)

 You are not wasting time or making excuses.
 Nor is getting exercise a good thing for other reasons that you need to make time for.

 Exercise makes your think better.
 Your job is to think.

 If you think better when moving

 - Combine your research time with running, biking, or walking.

 - Get a mini-tramp and bounce while thinking about research ideas.

 Of course you can’t read while biking, at least not without seriously endangering yourself.